FrostyDraugr/CPP-Course/README.md

 **Part Two has been released and can be found in the tag, Part 2**

+Notabel Commits:

+d001b99:
+Fixed Asteroid Despawning Mechanic

+e7239a8:
+Fixed Co-op Implementation

+Rihgt now there's a bug in the game when the game is booted up for the first time where a second player controller created properly.

+This is fixed by playing the game again, I won't change the code since it would fall after the deadline.
+(The fix for this is already implemented in the released version of Part 2)

 **THIS PROJECT WAS BUILT IN VISUAL STUDIO 2022, UE 5.1.1** **You will need the following free Plugin installed to your engine version: https://www.unrealengine.com/marketplace/en-US/product/visual-studio-integration-tool?sessionInvalidated=true**